belle2/basf2/analysis/doc/FullEventInterpretation.rst

     b2code-create development
     cd development; b2setup

-After this, you would need to merge in the changes required to run on grid from the branch ``feature/BII-2765-make-fei-great-again-training-grid-compatible-v2``:
+After this, you would need to merge in the changes required to run on the grid from the branch ``feature/BII-2765-make-fei-great-again-training-grid-compatible-v2``:

 .. code-block:: bash